 In this Throwback Classic article, we’re updating you on a popular topic: Lyft’s Personal Power Zones!
 RSG contributor Paula Gibbins originally wrote this article, and today we have updates from RSG contributor Sergio Avedian on how Lyft’s PPZ is affecting drivers.

-About a week ago, I got an email from Lyft with the subject line “Now available: Personal Power Zones”.
+A few weeks ago, I got a couple of emails from Lyft with the subject line “Find high demand nearby“ & New!
+Personal Power Zones”.
 Obviously, I was intrigued right away.
 What does this mean for me as a driver?
 Is this going to be better because it’s personalized, or will it detract from earning potential?
-For some reason, I think I knew the answer without having to read the e-mail.
+Keep reading!

-So, What is a Personal Power Zone, Anyway?
+So, What Are Lyft Personal Power Zones Anyway?

 Keep in mind, this Personal Power Zone is going to be replacing Prime Time that Lyft has been using for years.
 It wasn’t made clear if there will be a phasing out of Prime Time, but the link in the email clearly said that Personal Power Zones will be taking the place of Prime Time.

 Unlike Uber’s flat rate surge, driving straight through it doesn’t make the bonus stick.
 You have to be parked in the PPZ box in order for the bonus to grow.
 As long as you stay in the pink bonus zone, it will move higher by a couple of pennies every other second with a limit that is only known to Lyft.

 Most Personal Power Zone bonus amounts start a $1.50-$2.50 regardless of rush hour traffic and other conditions.
 If you leave the pink box before the bonus tops out, it will travel with you and will be applied to the next ride request as long as you don’t turn the app off.
 However, the next ping may be 15 minutes away, but you have to accept whatever Lyft throws your way in order to qualify for that bonus.